frogm0uth/keyboard-firmware/kyria-refactored/README.md

 # Kyria Refactored

 This is a refactored version of the [thomasbaart](https://github.com/qmk/qmk_firmware/tree/master/keyboards/kyria/keymaps/thomasbaart) keymap for the Kyria keyboard from [splitkb.com](https://splitkb.com).
-It also has six base alpha layers, which can be selected from the keyboard, and support for different shortcuts for macOS and Windows.
+It also has eight alpha layers, which can be selected from the keyboard, and support for different shortcuts for macOS and Windows.

 ## Refactoring